NMGRL/pychron/docs/course/pychron_week_day1.rst

 Viewing Documentation
 ----------------------
 The pychron documentation is hosted online at pychron.readthedocs.org.
-You can access this course material in addition to a user and developer guide, by navigating to pychron.readthedocs.org in your browser or from pychron's Help menu.
+You can access this course material in addition to a user and developer guide, by navigating to **pychron.readthedocs.org in your browser or from pychron's Help menu**.
 This is the first place to look for information about pychron.
 It currently is poorly populated but will evolve and expand as time passes, feedback is received and new features are available.

 .. caution:: The documentation is also specific to individual pychron versions, so if you are using an outdated pychron make sure
     to navigate to the current documentation.
 The documentation follows the same numbering scheme as the application.
 For example documentation for pychron-v2.0.4 (the current beta release) is found at documentation version release-v2.0.4. pychron.readthedocs.org will bring you to the latest version of pychron (i.e the develop branch).

+.. attention:: Practice going to the documentation page.
+Practice navigating around the documentation.
+Use the next and previous buttons, click on links, use the table of contents. **Extra** View different versions of the documentation

 Submitting Issues
 --------------------